Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Conclusions

 Adding the systematic contribution at the level of the data vector has advantages.
 A full covariance treatment is more rigorous than simply inflating the statistical covariance by some factor or broadening uncertainties on the recovered parameters.
-The method is also more general and robust to choices of model free parameters or additional external datasets.
-The covariance matrices provided for the DESI 2024 full-shape analysis employ an approximate method to diagonalise and reduce sensitivity to the covariance (\cref{eq:residuals}).
-The approximate method yields a more conservative estimate in \LCDM\ but is less general given that extended models can introduce new degeneracies between cosmology and nuisance parameters.
-However, we show this effect to be negligible with respect to the DR1 statistical uncertainties in \cref{sec:wCDM}.
-While we take the conservative approach and employ the approximate method for DR1, we may reconsider this choice in future data releases as the constraining power of the survey increases.
+The method should also be more general and robust to the addition of external datasets or choice of model.
+The covariance matrices provided for the DESI 2024 Full-Shape analysis employ a method that loses some generality to modelling choices in order to diagonalise and reduce sensitivity to the covariance (\cref{eq:residuals}).
+This `restricted' method yields a more conservative estimate in \LCDM\ but is, in general, not fully applicable to other cosmologies given that these often introduce new degeneracies between cosmology and nuisance parameters.
+However, in \cref{sec:wCDM}, we show that the choice of method is arbitrary for extended models in DR1 given the size of statistical uncertainties.
+While we take the conservative approach and employ the `restricted' method for DR1, we may reconsider this choice in future data releases as the constraining power of the survey increases.

 Incorporating the HOD-dependent systematic at the level of the data vector is a method that could be applied to other mock-based systematics tests provided a suitably large number of mocks are available.
 Given that this method is not suited for systematic tests with a low number of mocks, increasing the number of HOD mocks for the BGS and QSO samples is of high priority.
 Additionally, exploring the effects of varying the HOD in mocks created with non-\LCDM\ base cosmologies is an essential step forward in light of results from DESI BAO \cite{DESI2024.VI.KP7A}.
 While we expect the cosmological dependence of the HOD covariance to be small, our generalised method can be easily extended to include alternate cosmologies provided that a sufficient number of mocks are available.